reimagined/resolve/docs/View Model.md

 * e-mail to **reimagined@devexpress.com**
 -------------------------------------------------------------------------

-Some read models, called **view models**, are sent to the client UI to be a part of a Redux app state.
+The **view models** are sent to the client UI to be a part of a Redux app state.
 They are small enough to fit into memory and can be kept up to date in the browser.
 They are defined in a special isomorphic format, which allows them to be used on the client and server side.

 A typical view model structure: